ShaunaMyers/Rock-Paper-Scissors/README.md

 ## Overview

-  An app that provides a new twist on your classic version of Rock, Paper, Scissors!
+  An app that provides a new twist on the classic game of Rock, Paper, Scissors!

 ## Table of Contents